 - ASU is generally well tolerated when taken orally at appropriate doses.
 Stomach upset, nausea/vomiting, headaches, and migraine have also been reported.

-- Patients allergic to avocado and soybean should avoid ASU.
+- Patients allergic to avocado or soybean should avoid ASU.

-- Allergic reactions have been reported in people with latex sensitivity ingesting avocado.
+- Allergic reactions have been reported in with latex sensitivity ingesting avocado.
 Take ASU with caution.

-- Based on case reports, avocado and soymilk may decrease the anticoagulant effect of warfarin, which would increase the risk of a blood clot.
-It is unknown if ASU would show similar results.
-Close monitoring of INR may be needed in patients starting or stopping ASU.
+- Based on case reports, avocado and soymilk may decrease the anticoagulant effect of warfarin, which would increase risk of blood clot.
+It is unknown if ASU would similar results lose monitoring of INR may be in patient starting or stopping ASU.

 For more information about ASU, consult your physician and pharmacist.